 Master Bug Theater - There is a whole world of life in rivers and lakes.
 Some of the tiny animals living in the water are benthic, meaning they live in the bottom of the water body.
 Some are Macroinvertebrates because they are large and easy to see (macro) and because they have no backbone (invertebrate).
 Learn important facts about Macro invertebrates.

 NASA for Kids Only - This NASA kids site brings the world into your playroom.
 Listen to an earthquake's rumble.
 Look into the eye of a hurricane.
 Find out why the wind blows.
 Visit storms up close.
 Play games.
 The kids' quizzes here feature sound effects.
-Flashy graphics and well- written text make complicated science kid-friendly.
+Flashy images and well- written text make complicated science kid-friendly.
 Guarantee: If a child spends at hour at this site, she'll learn a few things most adults don't know.

 National Marine Sanctuary Program - Here you'll find information about our nation's marine sanctuaries -- their history and current management, their scientific and educational programs, and their continuing efforts to conserve our nation's ocean and coastal treasures.